 - Concussion.
 When a person is exposed to forceful trauma, the brain can move back and forth inside the skull.
 This can cause chemical imbalances in the brain, as well as nerve, cell, and tissue damage.
 Depending on the severity of the accident, the person may feel dizzy, confused, or lose consciousness immediately after the incident.
 However, sometimes, symptoms can take days to appear.
 They include headaches, blurred vision, slurred speech, behavioral changes, and nausea, among others.

-Average Settlement for a Rear End Collision
+Determining Settlement for a Rear-End Collision

 - Current medical bills of the injured party or parties